-WASHINGTON D.C.—On Thursday January 7, 2021, Utah native and BLM activist John Earle Sullivan, was detained in Washington on K and 14th by the Hamilton hotel.
-During July 2020, he was charged over a BLM-antifa riot where drivers in Provo, Utah were threatened and one was shot.
+WASHINGTON D.C.—On Thursday January 7, 2021, Utah native and BLM activist John Earle Sullivan was detained in Washington on K and 14th by the Hamilton hotel.
+This was not his first time he had conflict with the law.

-Sullivan, 25, is the founder of the civil rights group Insurgence USA, which started in 2020 in response to the shooting death of Gorge Floyd.
-The principal ideology is about “the unification of our nation because a people united will never be divided.”
-He does not agree with the political ideology associated with both President Donald Trump and President Joe Biden.
+Sullivan, 25, is the founder of the civil rights group Insurgence USA, which started in 2020 in response to the death of George Floyd.
+He wanted to support the African American community in “the best way” he could.
+The principal ideology of his group is about “the unification of our nation because a people united will never be divided.”
+He has stated that he does not agree with the political ideas associated with both President Donald Trump and President Joe Biden.
 Sullivan has been in D.C. this week for several planned protests, including the Capitol rally that transpired Wednesday, January 6.

-He has posted footage of his demonstrations such as a Youtube video released on August 28, 2020 in D.C. in which he encouraged a small crowd to attack the White House.
-He said, “We f****ing about to burn this s*** down… We got to defend ourselves because power to the people… We got to f****ing rip Trump out of that office right there, f****ing pull him out [of] that s***… Nah, nah.
-We ain’t about… waiting until the next election we [are] about to get that mother f***er.”
+Even before the Capitol insurrection, he posted footage of his demonstrations.
+A Youtube video released on August 28, 2020 in D.C. revealed how he encouraged a small crowd to attack the White House.
+He said, “We f****ing about to burn this s*** down… We got to defend ourselves because power to the people… We got to f****ing rip Trump out of that office right there, f****ing pull him out [of] that s***… We ain’t about waiting until the next election.
+We [are] about to get that mother f***er.”

-In the Twitter video, which addressed the storming of the U.S. capitol, he responded that he “has emotions too and those moments are crazy… [He] just [wanted] to show people how it was, and [he] knew that [he] could be able to get to the truth and the front and to be able to show [viewers].”
+In the Twitter video, which addressed the storming of the U.S. capitol, he responded that he “has emotions too and those moments [were] crazy… [He] just [wanted] to show people how it was, and [he] knew that [he] could be able to get to the truth and show it to the [viewers].”

 In his Instagram videos, he broadcasted that he wanted to show the difference and the perspective of the police line vs. the protest line.
 He wanted to let viewers “see the video for what it is and enjoy it.”